statebacked/docs/docs/examples/tic-tac-toe.md

 ```

 That's all there is to our UI.
 The only State Backed-specific code that we wrote was creating our `StateBackedClient`
-and connecting to our machine instance with `useMachine`.
+and connecting to our machine instance with `useStateBackedMachine`.
 Everything else was vanilla React/XState.

 ## Backend